 In 2009 Claire-Louise began teaching sewing in Stoke Newington and through her teaching has regained a love of dressmaking for herself.

-When not teaching at The Thrifty Studio she's also a Love sewing Magazine columnist: A Sewing Bee Author, and the occasional guest presenter on Create and Craft TV
+When not teaching at The Thrifty Studio she's also a Love sewing Magazine columnist: A Sewing Bee Author, as well as a Costumier

-Her first book: ``The Great British Sewing Bee- Fashion with Fabric`` was a best seller in 2015, winning Best sewing book 2015 in the British Sewing Awards.
+Her first book: ``The Great British Sewing Bee- Fashion with Fabric`` won best sewing book 2015 in the British Sewing Awards.
 The book accompanied the third series of the hit TV show